Asian Jackfruit Dubbed As ‘Miracle Fruit’ That Tastes Like Pork Could Solve World Hunger

 “Some people seem very nervous about it but once they’ve been tempted and tried it they can’t believe it.”

-Grayson and Robertson’s product is not the only first of its kind since jackfruit has already been recognized not only as a fruit, but also an ingredient in meals like curries, burgers and tacos.
-For instance, a vegetarian restaurant in Kansas City, Missouri offers the Jack BBQ, which consists of jackfruit, kosher dill pickles and onions placed on top of a sourdough bread.
+Grayson and Robertson’s product is not the only first of its kind since jackfruit has already been recognized not only as a fruit, but also an ingredient in meals like curries, burgers, and tacos.
+For instance, a vegetarian restaurant in Kansas City, Missouri, offers the Jack BBQ, which consists of jackfruit, kosher dill pickles, and onions placed on top of a sourdough bread.

-There are also companies like The Jackfruit Company and Upton’s Naturals that sell jackfruit as pre-cooked unflavored placed in convenience packs.
+There are also companies like The Jackfruit Company and Upton’s Naturals that sell jackfruit pre-cooked and unflavored placed in convenience packs.
 Also, flavored or spiced varieties of the product are available.
 In the case of Project Jackfruit, Grayson and Robertson made them as pre-prepared pork burger alternatives and jerky.

 While jackfruit has been recognized as a great meat alternative in recent years, many people disagree that it tastes like actual pork.
 Business Insider’s Eric Brodwin agreed that jackfruit sold in packets had a pleasant taste.
 While it does have a meaty texture, it never had a meaty taste.